fastapi/typer/docs/tutorial/commands/index.md

 Before creating CLI applications with multiple commands/subcommands we need to understand how to create an explicit `typer.Typer()` application.

-In the *CLI Options* and *CLI Argument* tutorials you have seen how to create a single function and then pass that function to `typer.run()`.
+In the *CLI options* and *CLI argument* tutorials you have seen how to create a single function and then pass that function to `typer.run()`.

 For example: